SuperOfficeDocs/superoffice-docs/docs/en/ui/soprotocol/index.md

 ![03][img3]

 > [!TIP]
-> It is possible to test an SoProtocol by running PageUpdate in the console/browsers DevTools.
-For instance opening a [CustomObject][3] can be achieved by running the command 'PageUpdate("soprotocol:customobject?customobject_name=y_car&customobject_id=1");'.
+> It is possible to test an SoProtocol by running PageUpdate in the console/browser's DevTools.
+For instance, opening a [CustomObject][3] can be achieved by running the command 'PageUpdate("soprotocol:customobject?customobject_name=y_car&customobject_id=1");'.

 <!-- Referenced links -->
 [1]: ../web-app/pagebuilder/superstate/index.md
 [2]: navigation-points.md
-[3]: ./custom-object.md
+[3]: custom-object.md

 <!-- Referenced images -->
 [img1]: media/project-udef.png
 [img2]: media/project-note-projectmembersarchive.png